pratham2530/Matrix_Game_Solver/README.md

 ![](screenshots/input_panel_1_none.png)

-We can enter the matrix dimensions ($2 x 2$) and "max" in the last entry field.
+We can enter the matrix dimensions ($2 \times 2$) and "max" in the last entry field.

 ![](screenshots/input_panel_1_filled.png)